Neck Pain – When To Worry and When Not To

 - The pain is the result of an injury such as a car accident or falling

-If the above points apply to you, it is best to immediately see a physiotherapist or neck pain specialist in Singapore to get your condition assessed by a medical professional.
+If the above points apply to you, it is best to immediately see a physiotherapist or neck pain specialist in Singapore and get your condition assessed by a medical professional.
 What Are Other Red Flags to Worry About?
 Make sure that you check for these things whenever you feel neck pain and seek immediate medical attention:

 - A severe headache that comes and goes